Non-Separable Halo Bias from High-Redshift Galaxy Clustering: Abstract

 \section{Abstract}

 The halo model provides a powerful framework for interpreting galaxy clustering by linking the spatial distribution of dark matter haloes to the underlying matter distribution.
-A key assumption within the linear bias approximation of the halo model is that the halo bias between two halo populations is a separable function of the mass of each population.
-In this work, we test the validity of the separable bias approximation on quasi-linear scales using both simulations and observational data.
-Unlike previous studies, we explicitly disentangle the effects of scale dependence of the bias to assess the robustness of bias separability across a broad range of halo masses and redshifts.
+A key assumption within the halo bias approximation of the halo model is that, on sufficiently large scales, the halo bias between two halo populations is a separable function of the mass of each population.
+In this work, we test the validity of this approximation on quasi-linear scales using both simulations and observational data across a broad range of halo masses and redshifts.
 In particular, we define a separability function based on halo or galaxy cross-correlations to quantify deviations from halo bias separability, and measure it from N-body simulations.
-We find significant departures from separability on quasi-linear scales (\(\sim 1\text{--}5\,\mathrm{Mpc}\)) at high redshifts (\(z \geq 3\)), leading to enhancements in halo cross-correlations by up to a factor of 2 -- or even higher.
+We find significant departures from separability on quasi-linear scales (\(\sim 1\text{--}5\,\mathrm{Mpc}\)) at high redshifts (\(z \geq 3\)), leading to a suppression in the scale-dependent halo bias and hence in halo cross-correlations by up to a factor of 2 -- or even higher.
 In contrast, deviations at low redshifts remain modest.
 Additionally, using high-redshift (\(z \sim 3.6\)) galaxy samples, we detect deviations from bias separability that closely align with simulation predictions.
-The breakdown of the separable bias approximation on quasi-linear scales at high redshifts underscore the importance to account for non-separability in models of the galaxy–halo connection in this regime.
+The breakdown of the separable bias approximation on quasi-linear scales at high redshifts underscore the importance to account for non-separability in models of the galaxy-halo connection in this regime.
 Furthermore, these results highlight the potential of high-redshift galaxy cross-correlations as a probe for improving the galaxy-halo connection from upcoming large-scale surveys.